 SUSE Linux Enterprise Server is one of the most popular solutions for cloud-based servers.
-You will have to opt for a subscription in order to get priority support and assistance to manage your open source solution.
+You will have to opt for a subscription to get priority support and assistance to manage your open-source solution.

 Yes, you can get RHEL subscription for free up to 16 servers without technical support.
 But, CentOS was more like a community edition of RHEL because it was derived from the sources of Red Hat Enterprise Linux.

 Cent OS 7 will be supported until 2024 and CentOS 8 has already reached the early end of life in 2021.
 So, you can try it as an experiment before trying CentOS alternatives or CentOS Stream.